 This kind of behaviour by a permanent member of the Security Council is simply not acceptable.
-If crime and or flict prevention is to be successful, it is absolutely crucial that the members of the Security Council as the final arbiters should lead the way.
+If crime and conflict prevention is to be successful, it is absolutely crucial that the members of the Security Council as the final arbiters lead the way.

-The way ahead, if we are to avoid the scenarios described in the Pre-Conference Summary consumers for Discussion at the High Level Meeting of Experts, is that the Security Council takes its responsibilities seriously and that its members define their own interests in a statesmanlike manner.
-If they do not, they risk under nining the authority of the United Nations.
+The way ahead, if we are to avoid the scenarios described in the Pre-Conference Summary of Issues for Discussion at the High Level Meeting of Experts, is that the Security Council takes its responsibilities seriously and that its members define their own interests in a statesmanlike manner.
+If they do not, they risk undermining the authority of the United Nations.
 Let me reiterate what I said about this in December 2013:

-nd surely, the permanent members realize that if they undermine the authority of the Security Council and thereby the UN as a whole in any new structure, they will never ever be given the legal authority that they are accorded under the UN Charter - to permanently sit on a body that is authorized to make decisions, including on the use of force, that all members of the Organisation are under a legal obligation to follow 25 lead to the destruction of the human habitat.
-In such a conflict, there can be no victor.
+And surely the permanent members realize that if they undermine the authority of the Security Council and thereby the UN as a whole, in any new structure they will never ever be given the legal authority that they are accorded under the UN Charter - to permanently sit on a body that is authorized to make decisions, including on the use of force, that all members of the Organisation are under a legal obligation to follow.

+Finally, if we look to the future, humankind is facing enormous challenges.
+If things go wrong and there is a major conflict in the future, this may actually lead to the destruction of the human habitat.
+In such a conflict there can be no victor.
 It is therefore imperative that states and their leaders make every effort to join hands in a genuine attempt to make our existing system work also in situations where views differ.
 This does not mean that they should give in when it comes to fundamental requirements, like democracy, rule of law and criminal justice.
 Surely, there would be common denominators here, not least if people were allowed to have their say in all countries.